mrvautin/adminMongo/README.md

 ### Limitations

 * Documents need to have an "_id" value which is a string, integer, or MongoDB ObjectId.
 Documents using Composite ID indexing is currently not supported.
+* Connection strings with multiple hosts for replica sets are currently not supported.

 #### Configuration